-- System Libraries The list of system libraries that should be loaded every time OMEdit starts. - Force loading of Modelica Standard Library If true then Modelica and ModelicaReference will always load even if user has removed them from the list of system libraries. - User Libraries The list of user libraries/files that should be loaded every time OMEdit starts.
+- System Libraries The list of system libraries that should be loaded every time OMEdit starts. - Force loading of Modelica Standard Library If true then Modelica and ModelicaReference will always load even if user has removed them from the list of system libraries. - Load OpenModelica library on startup If true then OpenModelica package will be loaded when OMEdit is started. - User Libraries The list of user libraries/files that should be loaded every time OMEdit starts.

+2.10.
+Settings 43

-2.9.3 Modelica Text Editor
+Text Editor

-- Tabs and Indentation - Tab Policy Sets the tab policy to either spaces or tabs only. - Tab Size Sets the tab size. - Indent Size Sets the indent size. - Preserve Text Indentation If true then uses diffModelicaFileListings API call otherwise uses the OMC pretty-printing. - Syntax Highlight and Text Wrapping - Enable Syntax Highlighting Enable/Disable the syntax highlighting for the Modelica Text Widget. - Match Parentheses within Comments and Quotes Enable/Disable the matching of parenthese within comments and quotes. - Enable Line Wrapping Enable/Disable the line wrapping for the Modelica Text Widget. - · Fonts and Colors - Font Family Contains the names list of available fonts. - Font Size Sets the font size. - Items List of categories used of syntax highlighting the code. - Item Color Sets the color for the selected item. - Preview Shows the demo of the syntax highlighting.
+- Format

+- Line Ending Sets the file line ending.

+- Byte Order Mark (BOM) Sets the file BOM.

+- Tabs and Indentation

+- Tab Policy Sets the tab policy to either spaces or tabs only.

+- Tab Size Sets the tab size.

+- Indent Size Sets the indent size.

+- Syntax Highlight and Text Wrapping

+- Enable Syntax Highlighting Enable/Disable the syntax highlighting.

+- Enable Code Folding Enable/Disable the code folding.

+- Match Parentheses within Comments and Quotes Enable/Disable the matching of parenthese within comments and quotes.

+- Enable Line Wrapping Enable/Disable the line wrapping.

+- Font

+- Font Family Contains the names list of available fonts.

+- Font Size Sets the font size.